Tutorial: Connect to an MQTT Broker

 In this tutorial, we will run through the setting up of the Mosquitto MQTT client on the FATBOX G3 side to publish remote IoT device data to a MQTT broker running in AWS.
 From there the JSON message stream can be ingested by a MQTT subscriber and further processed (e.g. sent to a real-time dashboard for visualization).

-1. Install and Run Mosquitto MQTT in Amazon AWS
+Prerequisite: Installing and Running Mosquitto MQTT in Amazon AWS

 There are plenty of other tutorials out there about installing an instance on AWS (or you are already adept at it) so we will not be going through this in detail.
 For our simple demo, we created a 512MB Ubuntu (OS Only) instance and installed Mosquitto as follows: